zephinzer/playground-envoy/README.md

 This example demonstrates the ability to specify a failover endpoint.

 To run this, use `make failover` and follow the console printed instructions.

+## Headers Manipulation
+This example demonstrates how to use Envoy to manipulate headers.

+To run this, use `make headers` and follow the console printed instructions.